pluralsight/guides/running-shell-commands-with-flask/article.md

-[Flask](http://flask.pocoo.org/) is an amazingly lightweight framework, and to my opinion its a great option for writing small simple applications in Python. <!-- more -->
+[Flask](http://flask.pocoo.org/) is an amazingly lightweight framework, and to my opinion its a great option for writing small simple applications in Python.

 ## Background